onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

    * Interface:

      * Inputs: internal embeddings for a segment of text or a reasoning trace.
-     * Outputs: predicted tag distributions, context feature flags, and estimated `Tension_prob`.
+     * Outputs: predicted tag distributions, context feature flags, and estimated `Tension_prob(m)` and its components.

 2. `ProbConsistencyFirewall`